-PIRSA Fisheries and Aquaculture teams coordinate compliance activities (outputs) to build awareness and behavioural outcomes that have a long term beneficial impact in the Western Zone Abalone Fishery.
+PIRSA Fisheries and Aquaculture teams coordinate compliance activities (outputs) to build awareness and behavioural outcomes that have a long-term beneficial impact in the Western Zone Abalone Fishery.
 The objective of the compliance activities (outputs) is to minimise the risks to aquatic resource sustainability, resource allocation and access rights and ultimately commercial economic viability.

-The coordination of the compliance outputs is guided by an industry specific compliance plan which was developed in consultation with the Western Zone Abalone Industry.
+The coordination of the compliance outputs is guided by an industry specific compliance plan.
 These outputs are aimed at educating fishers, deterring opportunistic and financially motivated crimes, enforcing the rules and regulations and reducing overall compliance risks to resource sustainability.